 Written by Craig D. Robins

 About the Author.
-Long Island Bankruptcy Attorney Craig D. Robins, Esq., is a regular columnist for the Suffolk Lawyer, the official publication of the Suffolk County Bar Association in New York.
-This article appeared in December 2005 issue of the Suffolk Lawyer.
+Long Island Bankruptcy Attorney Craig D. Robins, Esq., is a frequent columnist for the Attorney of Nassau, published in Nassau County New York for members of the bar.
+This article appeared in the April 2005 issue of the Attorney of Nassau.
 Mr. Robins is a bankruptcy lawyer who has represented thousands of consumer and business clients during the past twenty years.
 He has offices in Medford, Commack, Woodbury and Valley Stream.
 (516) 496-0800.
-For information about filing bankruptcy on Long Island, please visit his Bankruptcy web site: http://www.BankruptcyCanHelp.com.
+For information about filing bankruptcy on Long Island , please visit his Bankruptcy web site: http://www.BankruptcyCanHelp.com .